-OERTP is a JLMP between International Union of Operating Engineers Locals 302 and 612, and a number of employers and employer groups, including the Associated General Contractors of Washington ("AGC").130 Started in 1974 using old military-issue gear, OERTP has expanded to fill a contractors, high standards negotiated by the union ensure a stable, highly-skilled workforce.
-"If people are paid well, with good benefits and pensions, you'll have more productive workers" says Lacey Hall, Coordinator at OERTP.
-The union hiring hall also ensures that contractors can secure veteran journeymen with specialized skills at a moment's notice.
-The JLMP benefits apprentices as well.
-Hall says that journeymen in the union "have skin in the game" with apprentices because today's apprentice is tomorrow's union brother or sister.
+OERTP is a JLMP between International Union of Operating Engineers Locals 302 and 612, and a number of employers and employer groups, including the Associated General Contractors of Washington ("AGC").130 Started in 1974 using old military-issue gear, OERTP has expanded to fill a is tomorrow's union brother or sister.
 This incentivizes journeymen to help apprentices succeed in the program and become the next generation of union members keeping wage and benefit standards high.